auchenberg/voltswagen/README.md

 # volkswagen

-Voltswagen is the successor the highly popular [Volkswagen](https://github.com/auchenberg/volkswagen/) package - but not really.
+Voltswagen is the spiritual successor the highly popular [Volkswagen](https://github.com/auchenberg/volkswagen/) package - but not really.

 It's actually just Volkswagen.

 ## Installation